- 9 week, fully online course

 This 9-week fully online course is mostly asynchronous but not self-paced.
 There are weekly deadlines.
 All course materials (readings, podcasts, etc) are provided within the course shell.

 LGTC 5020 is worth 3 graduate credits.
+It is a certificate requirement and is offered in the summer only.
+Completion of this course counts towards the 12-credit graduate certificate in Language Teaching with Technology.
 Upon completion of the course, you will be able to download a transcript showing that you have completed the course.

 Tuition and Funding:

 You will need a reliable Internet connection and a recent computer (desktop or laptop, not a tablet) with a functional sound card and webcam.